 Washington, DC – The Senate today approved legislation offered by Senators Susan Collins (R-ME) and Joseph Lieberman (D-CT) that authorizes for the first time the federal formula for state homeland security grants, doubling the amount of funding that is allocated to high-risk states.
 The legislation also ensures that all states receive the resources needed to prevent and respond to potential terrorist acts.
 The Collins-Lieberman amendment would subject homeland security grants to tough new accountability measures, like an independent GAO audit and a requirement that all purchases help achieve baseline levels of prevention and response capabilities.
-In this way, the amendment would prohibit wasteful or inappropriate spending on items such as leather jackets and air conditioned garbage trucks.
+In this way, the amendment would prohibit wasteful or inappropriate spending on items such as leather jackets and air conditioned garbage trucks as has occurred in the District and New Jersey.

 “Our amendment, for the first time, authorizes a framework for the billions of dollars the Department of Homeland Security allocates each year to assist first responders and state and local officials in helping to prevent terrorism and prepare for an attack.
 It will also increase support for homeland security grants by putting an end to inappropriate expenditures that have little or nothing to do with homeland security,” said the Senators in a joint statement.
 “This is great news for first responders across the country who are working every to day to try to prevent terrorist attacks, and who are constantly planning and preparing to respond should the worst occur in their communities.”